mplatvoet/kovenant/docs/docs/android/features.md

 part of [`kovenant-android`](../index.md#artifacts)

 ---
 While Kovenant is perfectly usable on Android as-is, there are a couple things that are specific to the platform.
 One is that Android applications can only interact with the interface through the main thread.
-By default Kovenant operates on its own maintained pool of threads.
+By default Kovenant operates on its own maintained pool of threads and thus can't update the UI.

 There are two ways we can achieve interacting with the main thread, besides the standard Android facilities of course.
 One is by specific extensions methods and the other is by a specific `Dispatcher`.